-The reast and time much better, although at their stiffers stating the De Carbon units do keep the rubber where it's meant to be a fair hit of the time.
-Despite this the PE a could be jetted to the time.
-Despite this the PE a could be jetted up a long steep bumpy hill far quicker this the TS as the whole charts it more attumed to constant tractions with minimum power loss.
-Both the PETS and 250 would true this very long to the period of the period o after excessive use.
+The new relief in a much better, although at their stiffers stating the De Carbon units do keep the rubber where it is meant to be a fair hit of the time.
+Despite this the PE a coasi be jetted to the time.
+Despite this the PE a coasi be jetted up a long steep bumpy half far quekker this the TS as the whole charst is more attuned to constant I sastem with minimum power loss.
+Both the PETS and 250 would tree this term after excessive use.
 Unfortunately the opportunity to test their resistance to water didn't rightful place.

 Thus far it would appear that the TS was totally unsuited to the sort of high-speed thrashing that the PE175 and 250 relished and that was in fact the case, However it must be possible to improve some of the domestic entering them in enduros.
-Obviously the front forks could be hefted up by the addition of spring compression slugs and heavyweight oil, eas shocks would help keep the power in its slightly forward of the swinging arm pivot line further towards the steering head.
-The disadvantages of this are obvious - wheelies are filler caps on both test bikes failed to seal properly and a steady trickle of fuel wept all over the tank, messing up leathers and pointwork.
+Obviously the front forks could be hefted up by the addition of spring compression slugs and heavyweight oil. eas shocks would help keep the power in its slightly forward of the swinging arm pivot line further towards the steering head.
+The disadvantages of this are obvious - wheelies are filler caps on both test bikes failed to seal properly and a steady trickle of fuel wept all over the tank, messing up leathers and paintwork.
 The 175 tended to run a bit rich and overcome that.
-And I didn't like the location any of us fell off a PE, I hasten to add!)
-The grouses are concerned.
-But put in perspective. they are really no more than fleas in the ointment, as every serious off-road rider will happily modify a bike to suit himself.
+And I didn't like the location grouses are concerned.
+But out in perspective. they are really no more than fleas in the ointment, as every serious off-road rider will happily modify a bike to suit himself.
 In

 But only extensive port work and carb tuning could improve the engine performance to a level where it seriously approached that of the PE's, and the handling would still be a compromise even then.
-The riding position of the PE bikes was superior to the TS, too.
+The the TS, too.
 The 175's bars are lower and slightly more swept back than the PE250's, but